Benavalli/kraken-sensor/README.md

 # kraken-sensor
 Raspberry PI application to read temperature, humidity and measure LUX.
-The application is also managing connected devices using a relay board module.
+Management of connected devices using a relay board module.
+Routines to be added in Raspberry PI contrab.

 # Setup Environment